Silenttttttt/pow-lock-encryption/README.md

 ### Configuration

 - **Difficulty**: Adjust the `difficulty` parameter to control the number of leading zeros required in the hash.
-I recommend leaving it at 4, because the time complexity increases exponentially O(2<sup>k</sup>) and quickly becomes extremely slow for the client to solve.
+I recommend leaving it at 4, because the time complexity increases exponentially O(2<sup>n</sup>) and quickly becomes extremely slow for the client to solve.
 To properly adjust the difficulty, read below.

 - **Max Solution**: Set the `max_solution` parameter to define the upper bound for the solution space.
-The default value is genrally is recommended.
-This should be the value changed to increase the difficulty, due to its linear impact on the resolve time.
+The default value is generally is recommended.
+This should be the value changed to increase the difficulty, due to its linear O(n) impact on the resolve time.
 Or the `solution_number` as well, for the chain implementation.

 - **Solution Number**: For the pow-lock chain implementation, set the `solution_number` to define the number of sequential solutions required.
 This parameter can be experimented with, but a default of 5 is recommended.
-It should also be linear.
+It should also be linear O(n).

 ## License